Vacuum Packing 101

 Prepared Foods- Pre-cooked foods continue to grow in popularity around the world.
 Most prepared foods are chilled and packaged with carbon dioxide or nitrogen with little or no oxygen content.

 Fruits and Vegetables- Increased carbon dioxide levels help slow down the degradation of fruits and vegetables.
 The balance between the proper amounts of carbon dioxide and oxygen can vary depending on the produce being wrapped.
-The wrong balance of oxygen and carbon dioxide can cause fermentation and off flavors.
+The wrong balance of oxygen and carbon dioxide can cause fermentation and off-flavors.

 Items Needed For Vacuum Packaging

-The primary items need for most vacuum packaging operations is a vacuum sealer and bags.
+The first things need for most vacuum packaging operations is a vacuum sealer and bags.
 Other additional items that are commonly used depending on the needs are an external air compressor and an inert gas.
 The most common inert gas used is nitrogen.
 Nitrogen bottles can be found at most local welding supply stores.
 Below is a breakdown of the different types of vacuum bags and vacuum sealer often used in commercial vacuum packaging.

 Vacuum Bags and Film

 Vacuum bags are the exterior package to the products customers purchase.
 There are a variety of thicknesses, types, and Oxygen permeability bags available on the market.
 When choosing a vacuum bag, companies want to ensure they choose bags thick enough for the products being wrapped.
 The most common vacuum bag thickness used is a 3 mil thickness.
-The 3 mil vacuum bag thickness is thick enough to adequately protect most products being packaged.
+The 3 mil vacuum bag thickness is thick enough to protect most products being packaged adequately.
 Below are some varieties of vacuum bags available.
 For long products, check out our vacuum tubing and make your own bags!

 Channeled Vacuum Bags – Channeled vacuum bags have embossed sides and are often used with home use vacuum sealers.
 The embossed channel allows air to escape from the bag easier.

-Chamber Vacuum Packing- Chamber packaging use a vacuum chamber with a heat seal closure to remove air from the vacuum bag and complete a full seal.
+Chamber Vacuum Packing- Chamber packaging uses a vacuum chamber with a heat seal closure to remove air from the vacuum bag and complete a full seal.
 Vacuum chambers are very popular in meat and cheese packaging.

 Vacuum Skin Packaging- Vacuum skin packaging uses two rolls of film to remove air and seal the exterior package.
 A chamber compresses the film together to create a seal and remove air.
 A variety of meats, sausages, and cheeses are often packaged with skin packaging or thermoforming.

 Hot Fill Vacuum Packaging- The oldest form of commercialized vacuum packaging.
 Hot fill vacuum packaging uses plastic bags dipped into water in excess of 180 degrees Fahrenheit.
-The negative pressure from the water removes excess oxygen and then the bag is fully sealed to close off the product from exterior elements.
+The negative pressure from the water removes excess oxygen, and then the bag is fully sealed to close off the product from exterior elements.
 Hot fill is still a popular method of vacuum packaging hams, whole turkeys, and a variety of other products.